-Annual Residence and Dining Service Contract
+Residence and Dining Service Contract

-The Annual Residence Hall and Dining Service Agreement, signed by every resident student, is a formal contract for room and board services.
-It is a binding yearly contract which can only be broken under special circumstances with approval by the Department of Residential Education and Housing.
+The Annual Residence Hall and Dining Service Contract, signed by every resident student, is a formal contract for room and board services.
+It is a binding contract which can only be broken under special circumstances with approval by the Department of Residential Education and Housing.
 One of the conditions of the agreement for on-campus residence is participation in a meal plan.
 Students are advised to print and keep their copy of the agreement for the duration of the academic year.